Green and Gold

 Green and Gold is a 2025 American drama film written by Anders Lindwall, Steven Shafer, Michael Graf, and Missy Mareau Garcia, directed by Anders Lindwall and starring Craig T. Nelson.
-The film is about a Wisconsin farmer who bets on the Green Bay Packers to help save his farm.
+Set in 1993, the film is about a Wisconsin farmer facing foreclosure, who bets his bank that the Green Bay Packers will win the Super Bowl, and if they do, the bank will give him an extension on his mortgage.
 This marks the first theatrical film release for Lindwall.

+This was actor M. Emmet Walsh's final film.

 Green and Gold was released in the United States by Fathom Events on January 31, 2025.